MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-alterations-qna.md

 }
 ```

 Once the alterations file is created, you can pass it to the `qnamaker:alterations:replace` command as the `input` property to replace the empty alterations list created by default when creating the QnA Maker KB.
-You will use the same command anytime you need to update the existing list.
+You'll use the same command anytime you need to update the existing list.

 ``` cli
 bf qnamaker:alterations:replace -i <input-file-name>